Dennis "Cutty" Wise: Season four

 In season four Wise's gym is thriving and he has taken on a number of other trainers to work with the kids.
 Justin returns to training and begins to compete in local boxing matches.
 Wise receives a great deal of attention from the women of the neighborhood, including the mothers of some of his trainees, who are, it is suggested, jumping at the opportunity to meet a decent and paternal man in a community in which many men have been absent, corrupted, killed, or incarcerated.

 He has become adept at controlling the boys who use the gym and earning their respect, although he jeopardizes his position with some of them as a result of his womanizing.
 He is also having some success in his work as a landscaper having acquired a working knowledge of the Spanish spoken by most of his colleagues.
 The crew chief is so impressed with Wise that he offers to make him a partner in the business and put him in charge of a second crew, but Wise declines so that he can focus on the gym.

 Wise begins to take an interest in training a boy named Michael Lee who he believes is a natural boxer.
 Michael, distrustful of older men due to his history of being abused by his stepfather, rebuffs Wise's first offer of coaching.
 Later on, Wise is shot in the leg while trying to convince Michael to leave the corner life.
-While in hospital, Wise is instrumental in getting Namond Brice off the streets by arranging Howard Colvin to have a "sitdown" with Namond's father, Wee-Bey.
+While in the hospital, Wise is instrumental in getting Namond Brice off the streets by arranging Howard Colvin to have a "sitdown" with Namond's father, Wee-Bey.